-If any String but 'manual' or 'auto' is given, it will be used as if it were passed as the event property of an Object.
+If any String but 'manual' or 'auto' is given, it will be used as if it were passed as the on property of an Object.

-For example, passing {validation: 'onChange'} will cause each form inputs to trigger validation as soon as the user makes any change.
+For example, passing {validation: 'change'} will cause form inputs to trigger validation as soon as the user makes any change.

-• kwargs.controlled (Boolean) - Configures whether or not the form will render controlled components - when using controlled components, you can update the values displayed in the form post initial render using form.setData() or form.updateData()
+• kwargs.controlled (Boolean) - Configures whether or not the form will render controlled components - when using controlled components, you can update the values displayed in the form after its initial render using form.setData() or form.updateData()

-• kwargs.onStateChange (Function) - If interactive validation is configured for a Form or any of its Fields, this callback function must be provided, or an Error will be thrown.
+• kwargs.onChange (Function) - If interactive validation is configured for a Form or any of its Fields, this callback function must be provided, or an Error will be thrown.